VirtuallyExisting/Among-Us-3DS/README.md

 ## This branch is marked as WORKING!
 This branch has officially completed support that functions as intended.

+# Is this still being developed?
+Yes.
+As of October 27th I have officially began development again.

 # How to compile Among Us Cross (ALL platforms)

 There is a list of things you'll have to do to compile AU3DS/AUCross: